A Mereological Approach to Higher-Order Structure in Complex Systems: from Macro to Micro with M\"obius: Introduction

-The goal of this study is to show how the higher-order structure of a complex system uniquely emerges from a decomposition of the system into parts.
-The goal is not to introduce new notions of higher-order interactions.
-Rather, we offer a unified perspective through the lens of Möbius inversions.
-While the Möbius inversion theorem has been previously applied in some of the individual examples covered here, viewing them together through this unifying lens provides several key insights.
+This study demonstrates how a complex system's higher-order structure emerges uniquely from its \textit{mereological} decomposition into parts.
+Our approach, based on the Möbius inversion theorem, offers several key insights.
 First, it reveals a common mathematical structure underlying seemingly disparate notions of higher-order interactions across scientific domains.
-Second, it provides a general framework for deriving microscopic interactions from macroscopic observables, relative to a chosen decomposition of the system into parts.
-We hope that this perspective inspires novel system decompositions that yield new notions of higher-order interactions, and allows insights in one scientific discipline to be more straightforwardly transferred to others.
-Finally, it reveals the choice of decomposition itself to be a key factor in determining the nature of the higher-order interactions.
-It emphasis that the chosen decomposition should be natural and useful for the given system and property, echoing Plato's claim that the best way to understand Nature is to carve it at its joints \cite{platoPhaedrus}.
+Second, it provides a general method for deriving new microscopic interactions from macroscopic observables and the transfer of insights across scientific disciplines.
+Third, it reveals mereology to be key in determining the nature of higher-order interactions.
+This perspective mathematises how the definition and estimation of interactions in a system is uniquely fixed by an assumed underlying mereology, resonating with Plato's call to ``carve Nature it at its joints" \cite{platoPhaedrus}.
+This unifying perspective can deepen our understanding of existing theories and guide the development of new ones.